-Instead of asking what can I do with a history degree, you should be asking what can’t I do.
-To understand any issue, you have to know its origins.
 When a gun control bill is discussed in the media, current issues are intertwined with the American Revolution and the Constitution.
-When the banking and mortgage crises hit, past tax reforms, deregulation, and lending practices were brought to the forefront.
+When the banking and mortgage crises hit, past economic recessions, deregulation, and lending practices were brought to the forefront.